Amazon Fire TV Stick 4K: Can this $50 streamer beat a Roku?

 Amazon's seething mass of new products includes the cord-cutter-friendly Fire TV Recast, which requires a Fire TV device (like the 4K stick) and streams antenna TV shows.

 The $50 Roku Premiere+, coming in October, is the Fire TV 4K's stiffest competition.
-It lacks Dolby Vision (and Alexa) but is otherwise very similar to the Fire TV Stick 4K in specs.
+Now that Roku has answered Alexa's voice challenge with the addition of Google Assistant, the main differences between the two come down to on-screen interface (Fire TV favors Amazon content while Roku provides a more level playing field for all apps) and Dolby Vision.
 In my experience, the image quality benefits of Dolby Vision over the standard HDR10 format are minor at best, but if your TV supports the format, it's nice to have the option.

 Dolby Vision, HDR10, Technicolor and HLG: HDR formats explained